NJ Divorce Law

 The procedural rules applicable to obtaining the divorce; and

-Contact our team for reliable legal advice.
+Contact our team for reliable legal advice about New Jersey divorce.

 A divorce is obtained by securing a divorce judgment through the Family Court.
 This judgment often incorporates an agreement (referred to as a Matrimonial Settlement Agreement) that is worked out between the parties, whether through negotiations between counsel, mediation, collaborative practice or a combination of the above.